Don’t miss out!

 Simon Jones and Carol Kline, Uplift Tourism

 It’s a lot of work to plan, develop, and maintain a trail.
 In this session, we will provide a primer on creating visitor itineraries (based around your trails) to maximize the trail’s economic impact in your community.
-The session will include best practices for creating itineraries, including setting your theme, your stops and transitions as well as ways to make them useful for visitors.
-We will also talk strategies for keeping the itineraries’ momentum alive so that people stay longer and spend more in the communities they are visiting!
+Best practices include creating itineraries, including setting your theme, your stops and transitions as well as ways to make them useful for visitors.

 Amanda Baker, Outdoor NC